Candy corn costume

-Fold the striped piece over in half like you did with the hat, and this time sew up the side and the bottom.
-Flip the piece inside out.
+Fold the striped piece over in half like you did with the hat, and this time sew up the side AND the bottom.

 To make the top a little sturdier, fold it in about a half inch, pin in place…

 And now the bag is all done, too!